Why Scouting?

 Finally, and perhaps most importantly, Scouting promotes activities that lead to personal responsibility and high self-esteem.
 As a result, when hard decisions have to be made, peer pressure can be resisted and the right choices can be made.

 Since 1910, Scouting has helped mold the future leaders of this country by combining educational activities and lifelong values with fun.
-The Boy Scouts of America believes and, through more than a century of experience, understands that helping youth puts us on a path toward a more conscientious, responsible, and productive society.
+Scouting America believes and, through more than a century of experience, understands that helping youth puts us on a path toward a more conscientious, responsible, and productive society.

 Scouting, with programs for young men and women, helps meet these six essential needs of the young people growing up in our society: